 Instructions:

 - Cook Quinoa: Rinse the quinoa under cold water.
-In a pot, combine quinoa and vegetable broth.
-Bring to a boil, reduce heat, cover, and simmer for 15 minutes, or until the quinoa is tender and the liquid is absorbed.
+Combine the quinoa and vegetable broth in a pot.
+Bring to a boil, reduce heat, cover, and simmer for 15 minutes or until the quinoa is tender and the liquid is absorbed.

-- Stir-Fry Vegetables: In a large pan or wok, heat olive oil over medium-high heat.
+- Stir-Fry Vegetables: Heat olive oil over medium-high heat in a large pan or wok.
 Add garlic and ginger, and sauté for 1 minute.
 Then, add the bell pepper, zucchini, broccoli, carrot, and onion.
 Stir-fry for 5-7 minutes until the vegetables are tender-crisp.

 - Combine: Add the cooked quinoa to the pan with the vegetables.
 Pour in the soy sauce and sesame oil.
 Stir well to combine and heat through.